 Instructions

-• Add more parmesan if desired, pull off the skewers, slice and enjoy!
+• Baste with the garlic parmesan butter when done, pull off the skewers, slice and enjoy!

 Derek Wolf